CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 ## Data access for Data Applicant
 ### Step 1: Login
-Login to SD Apply is possible with user identity federation systems (Haka, Virtu and Elixir login) or with CSC login at https://sd-apply.csc.fi.
+Login to SD Apply is possible with user identity federation systems (Haka, Virtu and Elixir login) or with CSC login at <https://sd-apply.csc.fi>.
 The interface is compatible with all modern web browsers.

 !!! note
-    If you own several user accounts, please always use the same login method to access SD Apply from multiple identities provided.
+    Always use the same identity provider when you log in to SD Apply because all your actions are connected to your login identity.

 ### Step 2: Apply for access
 After login, you will access the SD Apply Catalogue page.
 On this page, you can search for a specific dataset and start the application process.
 Start a new application by clicking on *Add to cart* button next to the name of the dataset.
 You can select multiple datasets, and they will all appear in your cart under the Catalogue title.
 By clicking on *Apply*, you will be redirected to the application form.